adjust/android_sdk/doc/english/plugins/oaid.md

 You can also add the Adjust OAID plugin as JAR file, which you can download from our [releases page][releases].

-### Add the MSA sdk to your app
+### Add the MSA SDK to your app

-If you want OAID plugin to read oaid using MSA sdk, copy the MSA sdk (AAR file) to the libs directory of your project and set the dependency.
+To enable the OAID plugin to read OAID values using the MSA SDK, copy the MSA SDK (AAR file) to the libs directory of your project and set the dependency.
 You also need to copy the supplierconfig.json to the assets directory of your project.

-You can find the MSA sdk and detailed instructions [here][msasdk].
+You can find the MSA SDK and detailed instructions [here][msasdk].

 ### Proguard settings